Scattering of Skyrmions: Introduction

 In nuclear physics, scattering experiments are very important.
 However, relatively little progress has been made with Skyrmion-Skyrmion scattering, and its applications to nuclear physics.
 Classical Skyrmion scattering was first discussed using an axially-symmetric approximation in \cite{Verbaarschot:1986rj}.
 The first numerical full field simulation of Skyrmion scattering for two $B=1$ Skyrmions was performed in \cite{Allder:1987kq}.
 Skrymion scattering for different charges with symmetric initial conditions was discussed in \cite{Battye:1996nt}.
 The similarity with monopole scattering led to various important developments \cite{Manton} including the rational map ansatz \cite{Houghton:1997kg}.
 From a more analytical point of view, Manton discussed low energy Skyrmion scattering using the idea of an unstable manifold \cite{Manton:1988ba, Gisiger:1994gj} and the geodesic approximation \cite{Manton:1981mp}.
 This unstable manifold can be mapped out exactly for well-separated Skyrmions \cite{Irwin:1996nj} and has been calculated numerically in \cite{Waindzoch:1997rq}.
-Schroers discussed the interaction of well-separated moving and spinning Skyrmions in \cite{Schroers:1993yk}.
-Braaten discussed in \cite{Braaten:1987hk} how to calculate scattering cross sections from the Skyrme model.
+Schroers discussed the interaction of well-separated moving and spinning Skyrmions \cite{Schroers:1993yk}, see also \cite{Gisiger:1994gj, Gisiger:1994pr} for related results.
+Braaten discussed how to calculate scattering cross sections from the Skyrme model \cite{Braaten:1987hk}.
+Gisiger and Paranjape presented a comprehensive, pedagogical introduction to these ideas and calculated an analytic approximation to low energy nucleon-nucleon scattering \cite{Gisiger:1998tv}.